 Inside any business is an ecosystem with a defined rhythm and pace that are shaped by the ethics, standards, expectations, and habits that define a corporate culture.
 Culture is more than free snacks or funky furniture; those are small elements of a larger picture.
-The fun or quirkiness are enabled by a framework in which employees are engaged, have opportunities for career growth, and have ready access to support if needed.
+The fun or quirkiness are enabled by a framework in which employees are engaged, have opportunities for career growth, receive high-quality training, and have ready access to support if needed.

 There is a lot of material on what corporate culture is and why it can positively impact a business, but less on how a culture is instilled.
 In most organizations, the culture is a living entity, shaped initially by the values of a company’s founders or its leadership, then evolving over time as a business matures and becomes stable.
 It can be as simple as Truman’s “the buck stops here” approach or more nuanced in maintaining a consistency of action across all employees.